fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/join-verification-check.md

 ## Manage verification checks for meetings and webinars in your org

-You can use the Teams admin center or PowerShell manage verification checks for meetings and webinars in your org.
+You can use the Teams admin center or PowerShell to manage verification checks for meetings and webinars in your org.

 |Teams admins center policy value |PowerShell setting value | Behavior|
 |---------|---------|---------------|